johannv/javaTestEasy/README.md

 Open the file "Code.java" and only ask to fill the functions with java code

-## Does the candidate access to internet ?
+## Does the candidate need an access to internet ?

 Internet isn't required for this test